sbd-community/handbook/docs/implementation/build-phase/sbom-vex.md

 ---
 # Guide: SBOM & VEX Workflows

+## 1. What are SBOM and VEX?

 A **Software Bill of Materials (SBOM)** is a formal, machine-readable inventory of the software components and dependencies included in a product.
 It provides essential transparency into the software supply chain, enabling rapid identification of components affected by newly discovered vulnerabilities.

-The **Cyber-Resilience Act (CRA)** legally mandates that manufacturers must create and maintain an SBOM for their products ([CRA Art.
+The **[Cyber-Resilience Act (CRA)](./../../standards/cra-overview.md)** legally mandates that manufacturers must create and maintain an SBOM for their products ([CRA Art.
 13][cra_art13] referencing [CRA Annex I][cra_annexI]).
 This document must be provided to national authorities upon request.
 While an SBOM tells you *what* is in your software, a **Vulnerability Exploitability eXchange (VEX)** document tells you whether a known vulnerability in a component actually affects your product.
 Together, they are the cornerstones of modern vulnerability management.

-## 1. SBOM: The Ingredients List
+## 2. SBOM: The Ingredients List

 An SBOM is analogous to a list of ingredients on a food package.
 It should be comprehensive, accurate, and kept up-to-date.